After losing 137-106 to the Thunder on Sunday, the Pelicans remain one of only two teams without a win on the season, along with Brooklyn.

 Bret Siegel of Clutch Points notes that multiple players have already expressed frustration with the state of the team (Twitter link).

-After missing much of the preseason recovering from a left wrist injury, Queen has played in all of the team’s games this season, coming into Sunday with averages of 8.0 points, 5.4 assists, and 0.8 blocks in 19.6 minutes per game.
+After missing much of the preseason recovering from a left wrist injury, Queen has played in all of the team’s games this season, coming into Sunday with averages of 8.0 points, 5.4 assists, and 0.8 blocks in 19.6 minutes per contest.

 They are a bad team, but losing to okc won’t factor in.
 It would be if they get crushed by Wiz, Kings, Suns, Hornet the other bottom teams.